kartik3777/cs455/README.md

 ####  Provider Dashboard
 ![Provider Dashboard](./images/Provider_Dashboard.png)
-Main control panel for providers — shows analytics, total bookings, and available trips.
+Main control panel for providers — total available trips.
 Providers can edit or remove existing listings.
+Providers can see the passenger details for each trip.

 ####  Edit Trip
 ![Edit Trip](./images/Edit_Trip.png)